electerious/Rosid/docs/Get started.md

 ## 5. Start Rosid

 It's time to fire up Rosid.
-Rosid has been installed into the `node_modules` directory and you can run the Rosid CLI it contains.
+Rosid has been installed into the `node_modules` directory and you can run the CLI it contains.

 ```sh
 # Start Rosid